s-earnest/s-earnest.github.io/_posts/2024-03-23-Market-Segmentation-Step-1.md

   - deciding

 image:
-  path: /assets/sample/coming-soon.png
+  # path: /assets/sample/coming-soon.png
   # image: /assets/sample/coming-soon.png
   # alt: Photo by Austin Chan on Unplash.

 ---

+🔴

 ## Summary
-   Market segmentation is a critical process in marketing that involves a population target into small groups, which are more manageable based on criterias.
+   Step 1 is defining the objective and goals on the market segmentation.
+This is a critical process in marketing that involves a population target into small groups, which are more manageable based on criterias.

 ## Description